Posey (18CH281)

 interpreted these European artifacts as trade goods.

-Julie King and Edward Chaney returned to the site in 1996 in an effort to identify the
+Julia King and Edward Chaney returned to the site in 1996 in an effort to identify the

 spatial and chronological boundaries of the site as precisely as possible,